Gitoffthelawn/uBlock-Deluxe/README.md

 # uBlock-Deluxe
-Enhanced UI CSS overlay for uBlock
+Enhanced UI CSS overlay for uBlock and uBlock Origin

 Designed for Mozilla Firefox